DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

 1. Add an environment variable named "ASPNET_ENVIRONMENT" with a value of "Development"
 1. Run the application again and the current environment should be set to Development.

+OS X users can just type `export ASPNET_ENVIRONMENT=Development` in their current terminal window.

 ## Serving static files

 1. Add the `Microsoft.AspNet.StaticFiles` package to `project.json`: